-A key assumption about the proposed learning paradigm, borrowed from Bonet and Geffner (2020), is that the input graph is complete (no missing nodes or edges) and noise free (different nodes stand for different states).
+A key assumption about the proposed learning paradigm, borrowed from Bonet and Geffner (2020), is that the input graph is complete (no missing nodes or edges) and noise free (no wrong edges and different nodes stand for different states).
 We show next how to relax these assumptions.